 - Unsweetened iced tea and coffee

-Sandwiches and wraps (for all sandwiches or wraps, be sure to as for no bread or toss it as soon as it arrives):
+For all sandwiches or wraps, be sure to as for no bread or toss it as soon as it arrives:

 - Sausage, egg, and cheese